-Although the dissolution of a marriage is typically fraught with emotions, it’s in your best interests to try to compartmentalize your concerns.
+Although the dissolution of a marriage is typically fraught with emotions, it’s in your best interest to try to compartmentalize your concerns.
 As you work through your emotional issues with a counselor, work through your practical concerns with a divorce attorney.
 A divorce attorney in Tampa can help you learn how to prepare financially for the divorce and how to protect your interests.

 Gather Financial Documents